 In the systems community, there has been relatively little research conducted on visual methods for diagnosis.
-Indeed, a recent survey of important directions for log analysis concludes that because humans will remain in the diagnosis loop for the foreseeable feature, visualization research is an important next step [26].
-One project in this vein is NetClinic, which considers root-cause diagnosis of network faults [20].
-The authors find that visualization in conjunction with automated analysis [19] is helpful for diagnosis.
-As in this study, the tool uses automated processes to direct users' attention, and the authors observe that automation failures inhibit users' understanding.
-In another system targeted at network diagnosis, Mansmann et al. observe that automated tools alone are limited in utility without effective presentation of results [22].
+Indeed, a recent survey of important directions for log analysis concludes that because humans will remain in the diagnosis loop for the foreseeable feature, visualization research is an important next step [28].
+One project in this vein is NetClinic, which considers diagnosis of network faults [22].
+The authors find that visualization in conjunction with automated analysis [21] is helpful for diagnosis.
+As in this study, their tool uses automated processes to direct users' attention, and the authors observe that automation failures inhibit users' understanding.
+In another system targeting network diagnosis, Mansmann et al. observe that automated tools are limited in utility without effective presentation of results [24].